-Due to its elevated location, the Hendersonville/Flat Rock area was always a popular summer retreat for wealthy South Carolina planters and dwellers wishing to escape the intense summer heat, insects and diseases of the Low Country.
+Due to its elevated location, the Hendersonville/Flat Rock area has always been a favorite summer retreat for wealthy South Carolina planters and dwellers wishing to escape the intense summer heat, insects and diseases of the Low Country.

 With the arrival of the railroad in 1879, the County and Hendersonville experienced a tremendous boost in the degree of urbanization and industrialization making it easier to travel and to ship products.
 During this “Golden Age” the city and the County prospered, creating new businesses and establishing a flourishing tourism industry.

 Henderson County was only established in 1838 after splitting off parts of old Buncombe County (Asheville) and Rutherford County.
-After a fierce quarrel amongst the county commissioners about the location of the county seat and courthouse a popular vote decided on the present location of Hendersonville.
+After a fierce quarrel amongst the county commissioners about the location of the county seat and the courthouse, a popular vote decided to establish the county seat and the courthouse in Hendersonville.

-Henderson County and Hendersonville are named for Chief Justice of the State Supreme Court, Judge Leonard Henderson (1772-1833).
+Henderson County and Hendersonville are named after Chief Justice of the State Supreme Court, Judge Leonard Henderson (1772-1833).